Azure Security Best Practices: Safeguarding Your Cloud Infrastructure and Data

 Common Challenges Organizations Face in Azure Security

 Gaps emerge in security from improper configuration, low visibility, and weak governance in Azure environments.
+Strong Azure security monitoring and governance practices help address these risks effectively.
 Some of the major challenges are:

 Research shows that 9% of publicly accessible cloud storage contains sensitive data, and 97% of that is classed as restricted or confidential, highlighting risks tied to misconfigured storage in Azure or other clouds.